Dr. Anoop Jhurani performed the first robotic-assisted partial knee replacement surgery

 Dr. Anoop Jhurani, Director of Hip & Knee Replacement Services, Fortis Hospital, Jaipur, has launched the first robotic total knee joint replacements in Rajasthan and Central India.

-Dr Anoop Jhurani, who has the experience of performing over 10,000 Hip & Knee Replacements, has been serving Rajasthan’s patients for the last 14 years.
-Our centre aims to give the best possible results of robotic partial knee replacement and robotic total knee replacement and offer the best robotic partial knee replacement and robotic total knee replacement in India.
+Dr. Anoop Jhurani, who has experience performing over 12,000 Hip & Knee Replacements, has been serving Rajasthan’s patients for the last 14 years.
+Our center aims to give the best possible results of robotic partial knee replacement and robotic total knee replacement and offer the best robotic partial knee replacement and robotic total knee replacement in India.

 Before the knee replacement operation, the patient’s anatomy is examined, allowing the implant to be customised to the patient’s unique anatomy.
 We then fit the leg with little metal pins, which act as “trackers” or “arrays,” telling the sensor where the leg is and when it moves.